Tenuous Neutrality in Missouri

 McCulloch Takes Command of Rebel Forces in Missouri

-Lyon surprised the Confederates by attacking the morning of August 10 near Wilson’s Creek.
+On the morning of August 10, Lyon surprised the Confederates by attacking.
 During a hard day of fighting, the Rebels killed Lyon.
-When the Federals exhausted their ammunition, they abandoned the assault.
-The exhausted Rebels did not pursue, so control of Missouri was still undecided.
+When the Federals ran low on ammunition, they abandoned the assault, leaving the Confederates in control of southeastern Missouri.

 Curtis Moves into Arkansas

 On December 25, Halleck issued Special Orders, No. 92 (Department of the Missouri) assigning Brigadier General Samuel R. Curtis to command of the District of Southwest Missouri.
 Curtis assumed command of the Army of the Southwest on December 28 and immediately dispatched a cavalry expedition toward Price’s headquarters at Springfield.
 Curtis instructed Colonel E. A. Carr: